05 Jul Summer on the road in Champagne

 We were there at the same time as Dicky Lee, CEO of Hong Kong wine importer Wine Buff Ltd. Hong Kong and China are starting to open up to grower champagne.
 It’s not just about Dom Pérignon and Krug.

-J-L Vergnon is in the village of Le Mesnil-sur-Oger, a renowned Grand Cru village.
-This family champagne house has worked with wine maker Christophe Constant since 2002.
-Their champagne is found at the likes of 3 Michelin-starred L’Arpege in Paris… on my dream list.
+JL Vergnon is in the village of Le Mesnil-sur-Oger, a renowned Grand Cru village.
+Clément Vergnon is now the third generation to join this family business, whose champagne is found at the likes of 3 Michelin-star L’Arpège in Paris.

 The beauty of doing visits with Clos Driver Wine Tours is that you get to taste the milléssime (the vintage) before they are ‘ready’ and before it is blended.
 This makes for more interesting tastings, and that luxurious feeling of tasting something exclusive that cannot be bought.